Loop: Mohabbat

 Do you receive negative criticism of your music from back home?
 What kind of feedback do you get from different Pakistani generations?

-hm I mean, there’s this really, I have, I have Pakistani friends and, you know, I have Pakistani friends who live in Brooklyn, who live all over the world and who live, I mean, in Pakistan and we’re in constant, constant kind of contact with each other and, you know, some of them are quite poetically inclined and some of them are not.
-So it’s just kind of like a mix of just, I mean, just, you know, again, you just because I’m based here doesn’t mean that I am completely cut off from, having access to that cultural history of my life.
-But I mean, it is hard because you’re not, like, fully submerged in it and you’re not like, I’m not like there in libraries looking for stuff, but that’s also not really how one, I mean, I don’t know, everybody inherits inspiration differently.
-But I think that, like, for me it’s more about like talking to my brother, my older brother or my, or my dad or like, you know, my friends and just kind of watching music videos on youtube from like the seventies and just kind of, you know, kind of exploring stuff in that way.
-Like, I think you have to really be dedicated to, preserving that relationship and you have to, like, kind of be creative about how you’ll preserve it and what steps you need to take.
-Yeah.
-And yeah, like, of course, when you’re living abroad it, it, it affects the easiness of that but there’s a lot out there.
+I have Pakistani friends who live in Brooklyn, who live all over the world and who live in Pakistan and we’re in constant kind of contact with each other and some of them are quite poetically inclined and some of them are not.
+So it’s just kind of like a mix.
+Just because I’m based here, doesn’t mean that I am completely cut off from having access to that cultural history of my life.
+But I mean, it is hard because you’re not fully submerged in it and I’m not like there in libraries looking for stuff, but also everybody inherits inspiration differently.
+But I think that, for me it’s more about talking to my brother or my dad or my friends and just kind of watching music videos on YouTube from like the 70s and exploring stuff in that way.
+I think you have to really be dedicated to, preserving that relationship and you have to be creative about how you’ll preserve it and what steps you need to take.
+And, of course, when you’re living abroad, it affects the easiness of that but there’s a lot out there.
+You know, it’s not terrible, it’s not that terribly hard.

 What are the main subjects you talk about in your songs, especially in your new album, Vulture Prince?